 - 1. Start the Mobile Client. - 2.
-Open the settings menu by tapping the gear icon in bottom left corner of the screen. - 3.
+Open the settings menu by tapping the gear icon in the bottom left corner of the screen (on iOS devices) or the hamburger icon in the upper left corner of the screen (on Android devices). - 3.
 Tap the mode selector at the top center of the screen, and select Registration Kiosk. - 4.
 Complete the User Site and User Source fields. - The User Site identifies the site (e.g. My-Office) at which you are deploying the SAFR System. - The User Source identifies the registration kiosk (e.g. Registration-Kiosk) as the source of registrations.